ChrisAkridge/IronAssembler/Specification.md

 }
 ```

-Each `AssembledInstruction` maintains a list of zero to three references to other labels that are resolved in the Linking stage.
-The bytes that will store the addresses of the labels, if present, have been initialized to `0xCCCCCCCCCCCCCCCC`, `0xDDDDDDDDDDDDDDDD`, and `0xEEEEEEEEEEEEEEEE`, respectively.
+Each `AssembledInstruction` maintains a list of zero to three references to other labels or string table indices that are resolved in the Linking stage.
+The bytes that will store the addresses of the labels, if present, have been initialized to `0xCCCCCCCCCCCCCCCC`, `0xDDDDDDDDDDDDDDDD`, and `0xEEEEEEEEEEEEEEEE`, for labels, or `0xAAAAAAAAxxxxxxxx` for string table indices, where `xxxxxxxx` is the index of the string to reference.

 AssembledInstructions are stored within AssembledLabels.